Ranc58/10_coursera/README.md

 # Coursera Dump

-This programm get 20 random courses from [coursera.org](https://coursera.org) and create .xlsx file in program folder with some information about course:
+This programm get 20 random courses from [coursera.org](https://coursera.org) and create ```coursera.xlsx``` in program folder with some information about course:
 1. Course name
 2. Course language
 3. Start course date
 4. Course duration(on weeks)
 5. Course rate

+If file already exist - program will add information to it, not rewrite.

 # How to Install